elusivecodes/FrostUI/README.md

 <script type="text/javascript" src="/path/to/frost-ui.min.js"></script>
 ```

-Alternatively, a bundle version is supplied which includes the *FrostCore* and *FrostDOM* libraries in a single JS file.
+Alternatively, a bundle version is supplied which includes the *FrostCore* and *fQuery* libraries in a single JS file.

 ```html
 <script type="text/javascript" src="/path/to/frost-ui-bundle.min.js"></script>